| A Highland Woman Hast Thou seen her, great Jew,who art called the One Son of God?

 band of those

-led, from the beginning of generations,
+led, from the beginning of generations,unwillingly to the trial

 and mad delirium of every war